ANDKAAN/Portfolio-1/README.md

 <h2>Valdilation html</h2>

+Errors is in a coment section in this dokument.

 <!--
 Error: Element a not allowed as child of element ul in this context.
 (Suppressing further errors from this subtree.)